Robert P. AllenbyShareholder

-Robert Allenby is a member of the firm’s Executive Committee, and serves as chair of the Litigation practice group.
-Robert has been practicing in San Diego as a civil litigator for over 25 years.
+Robert P. Allenby is the managing partner of Sullivan Hill, a member of the Executive Committee, serves as chair of the Litigation practice group and as counsel to the firm.
+A native of San Diego, he has been practicing in San Diego as a civil litigator for over 27 years.

-A San Diego native, Robert has served as an instructor at San Diego State University’s Extension Studies Program, teaching classes on the Legal Aspects of Construction.
+A San Diego native, Mr. Allenby has served as an instructor at San Diego State University’s Extension Studies Program, teaching classes on the legal aspects of construction.
 He is a member of the American and San Diego County Bar Associations and regularly volunteers as a moot court judge for trial practice law students at the University of San Diego.
-He is admitted to practice in all state and federal California courts.
-He is a member of the Lawyer’s Club.
+He is admitted to practice in all State and Federal California Courts.